OpenAMP/open-amp/docs/apps/rpc_demo/README.md

 This readme is about the OpenAMP rpc_demo demo.
 The rpc_demo is about one processor uses the UART on the other processor and create file on the other processor's filesystem with file operations.

-For now, It implements the processor running generic(baremetal) applicaiton access the devices on the Linux.
+For now, It implements the processor running generic(baremetal) application access the devices on the Linux.

 ## Compilation